Recruitment and Selection - Staff

 Candidate application materials are considered confidential.
 The hiring manager and any individuals involved in the interview process should disclose only the selected finalist(s) for searches that become public once those candidates have been notified.

 Hiring managers and search committee members (where applicable) are required to document their searches to remain in compliance with university policy and U.S. Department of Labor regulations.
-The employing unit must retain these documents in accordance with the Records Retention policy. top
+The employing unit must retain these documents in accordance with the retention of job applications policy. top

 Resources